 Curiosity killed the cat or so the saying goes.
 I know how to sew but every time I see someone in a shop or a fabric store making something, I stop to watch.
-I am fascinated by the amount of people that do the same.
-Like me, many find that there is always something knew to learn or a better easier way to do things.
+I am fascinated by the number of people that do the same.
+Like me, many find that there is always something new to learn or a better easier way to do things.
 So volunteering your time to teach a demonstration class will pay up in time.

 Community service support groups: